pouriamoosavi/revealancer/README.md

 Firefox add-on (extension) to reveal more information about each project in <a href="https://www.freelancer.com">freelancer.com</a>.

 ## Download/Install
-You can download and install it from <a href="https://addons.mozilla.org/en-US/firefox/addon/revealancer/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search">firefox extension store</a>.
+You can download and install it from <a href="https://addons.mozilla.org/en-US/firefox/addon/revealancer/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search">firefox extension store</a>. <br>
-Note: Please pay attention that it might not be the last version, but it is the last stable version.<br>
+Note: Firefox store version may not be the last version, but it is the last stable version.<br>
 Or for the very last version or to be just cool you can:
 - Download/clone this github repo.
 - Extract it.